Prince Didn't Leave A Will

 Prince’s sudden death shocked everyone worldwide.
-Despite his massive fortune — figured to be as much as $300 million, with the possibility that his back catalog could sharply increase in value posthumously — the singer didn’t leave a will.
+Despite his massive fortune — figured to be as much as $300 million (£205 million), with the possibility that his back catalog could sharply increase in value posthumously — the singer didn’t leave a will.

 Tyka Nelson, Prince’s sister, has taken legal steps to arrange for the appointment of special administrator in Carver County, Minn. in order to distribute the late singer’s assets, according to E!
 News.
 That administrator would be tasked with managing and supervising Prince’s considerable assets, a big task which includes identifying possible heirs, for either six months or longer should additional requests be filed.